Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass-Creating.md

 <a name="Custom-Renderers-Pass-shader"></a>

+## Object ID Custom Pass
+HDRP includes a specialization of a Draw Renderers Custom Pass that draws the objects in the scene with a unique color (Object ID).
+This pass has the same parameters as the Draw Renderers Custom Pass except the material override option, which is hidden because this pass uses a built-in material that draws the Object ID colors.
+The Object IDs are generated before the first execution of the pass occurs.
+If a user script generates new objects procedurally, then the method AssignObjectIDs should be called manually, to generate new IDs.

+If some customization is required to the way Object IDs are generated, then we recommend writing a new Draw Renderers Custom Pass with a Custom Renderers Pass shader that provides the required functionality.
+You can find more details regarding Custom Renderers Pass shaders in the next section.

 ## Custom Renderers Pass shader

 You can create advanced Custom Pass effects using a Custom Renderers Pass shader.
 To create this shader, navigate to **Assets > Create > Shader > HDRP > Custom Renderers Pass**.
 This creates an unlit HDRP shader named **New Renderers CustomPass**.
 This Unity shader has one ShaderLab pass.